 Defenders of foie gras point to the anatomy of ducks in arguing that the force feeding is not inhumane.
-They point out that unlike humans ducks do not have a “gag reflex,” and for this reason claim that the birds are not bothered by having a tube inserted down their throats.
-The second defense is that based on the breed, the birds are pre-disposed to “gorge” as normal migration preparation behavior.
+They point out that unlike humans ducks do not have a “gag reflex,” and for this reason claim that the birds are not bothered by having a tube inserted down their throat.
+The second defense is that the birds are predisposed to “gorge” as normal pre-migration behavior.

-Yet an undercover investigation carried out at Hudson Valley Foie Gras, located in Ferndale, New York, revealed injured and dead birds, as well as workers talking about the number of birds who die during force feeding.
+Yet an undercover investigation carried out at Hudson Valley Foie Gras, a self-proclaimed “humane foie gras” operation in Ferndale, New York, revealed injured and dead birds, as well as workers talking about the number of birds who die during force feeding.

 Oversized livers push against nearby organs, including the lungs, which can make it difficult for a bird to breathe.